The Huskies Embark on Their Inaugural Campaign in the American Athletic Conference

-Megan Brown joins the coaching staff for her first season with the Huskies this spring.
-Over the past two seasons the Georgia native has worked with the University of North Carolina Pembroke squad as an assistant coach and pitching instructor.
-In her two year stint with the Braves the team improved from a 16-31 record in 2012 to a 23-32 finish this past spring.
+Megan Brown completed her first season with the Huskies in the 2014 season, working primarily with the UConn pitching staff.
+The previous two seasons Brown spent with the University of North Carolina Pembroke squad as an assistant coach and pitching instructor.
+In her two year stint with the Braves, the team improved from a 16-31 record in 2012 to a 23-32 finish in 2013.
 Brown also found time to work extensively with the Great Britain Women's Softball National Team, overseeing pitcher training and preparation for international competition.
 Other collegiate coaching opportunities included a volunteer assistant coach position at Auburn University beginning in the fall of 2009.

 Brown's impressive resume lends itself to playing excellence from a diverse set of professional experiences.
 She boasts exposure on the international scene, playing and coaching in such countries as Canada, San Marino, Italy, Netherlands, Great Britain, Czech Republic, and Bulgaria.
 She opened her professional career with the Rockford Thunder of the National Pro Fastpitch League in Illinois before signing overseas with the Italian A1 League's Titano Hornets, based in Dogana, San Marino.
 For her efforts with the Hornets Brown was named Best Pitcher for the European Cup in 2010.
 Brown then traveled further north to the Oosterhout Twins organization in the Netherlands for the 2012 season.